 Large packed size

-Bottom-Line: an incredibly robust, livable, and reliably waterproof tent that’s a little on the heavy side but ideal for car camping or extended backcountry trips.
+Bottom-Line: an incredibly robust, livable, and reliably waterproof model that’s a little on the heavy side but ideal for car camping or extended backcountry trips.

 Big Agnes has a long-standing reputation for producing highly livable and well-made tents.
 Their latest entry to the mountaineering class of tents is the Battle Mountain 3, which balances weight and performance well enough to make it suitable for both base camping and alpine ascents.